 Aspect Hunter Special School in Thornton was also part of the design team which received $10,000 to form a new start-up business, a 16-week business accelerator course, and $20,000 for further development of their device by NSW Family & Community Services, Telstra, and ING Direct.

 “RDA Hunter is absolutely delighted that its ME Program students are performing at this level.
 These boys are only 16 years old but they’re producing groundbreaking innovations.
 We congratulate Brandon and Thomas for their foresight and commitment as well as St Philips Christian College for nurturing their interest in STEM projects and careers.”
-Said RDA Hunter’s ME Program Director, Dr Scott Sleap.
+Said RDA Hunter’s ME Program Director, Rick Evans.

 St Philips Christian College iSTEM and Engineering Studies teacher, Mr David Bonzo said, “I wish to extend my sincerest congratulations to Brandon Love and Thomas Vidler for the excellent work they have undertaken in the iSTEM course over the past two years, and now, in Engineering Studies.
 They have exemplified the College’s core values and it has been my privilege to be their teacher.”